sudheerj/reactjs-interview-questions/README.md

         // The enhanced component has no static method typeof EnhancedComponent.staticMethod === 'undefined' // true
         ```
-        You can overcome this by copying the methods onto the container before returning it
+        You can overcome this by copying the methods onto the container before returning it,

         ```javascript
         function enhance(WrappedComponent) {
           class Enhance extends React.Component {/*...*/}